madhurw7/lokChain/README.md

 WIP: Working on implementing the very basic blockchain.

-ToDo: Add authentication and add the feature of one user can only vote once.
+ Add authentication and add the feature of one user can only vote once.
-Add admin feature and only he can access the vote count
+Add admin feature and only he can access the vote count (Done)

+ToDo: Create an admin panel where admin can handle the polls.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.